Transient synovitis of the hip is short term pain and swelling of the hip joint.

 |Copyright © Nucleus Medical Media, Inc.|

-Transient synovitis of the hip is more common in children aged 2-10 years.
+Transient synovitis of the hip is more common in children between the ages of 3 and 8.
 It is also more common in boys.

 Family Doctor—American Academy of Family Physicians http://www.familydoctor.org